nomasystems/nimagefetch-ios/README.md

 # NMAImageFetch

-`NMAImageFetch` is library for downloading and caching images efficiently using `UIKit`.
+`NMAImageFetch` is library for downloading and caching images efficiently using `UIKit` or `SwiftUI`.

 ## Prerequisites